jkaiser87/CELL3D/README.md

 #### 2. Plotting Multiple Animals into 1 figure

 - Open `CELL3D_Step1_Animal_GUI.m` in MATLAB.
-- Set Current folder to the folder containing the tif files of the first animal (eg 'Slices/EXP1-A1/')
+- Set Current folder to the folder containing the `_*coord.mat` files of all animals processed
+- Run the script (if asked, "add to path")
+- a GUI will pop up:

 ![image](https://github.com/jkaiser87/CELL3D/blob/main/wiki/CELL3D_Step2_GUI.PNG)

+- `_*coord.mat` files from the same folder will be displayed within the table
+- Add Group names and Channel names if applicable
+- Add colors for each entry (either by using the "plotColor by Group/Channel" buttons or by adding them manually)
+- Exclude entries if applicable.
+- press "Update Plot" to display CELL3D coordinates within the CCF3 space on the right.
+- Manipulate the plot by using the buttons, colorby options or flipping options.
+- "Save Plot" saves the currently displayed plot to a file
+- For additional splitting and coloring options, check the "Batch processing" options.

 ## Future updates
 - [ ] Remove med/lat/cing assessment for public
+- [ ] Add change folder option (currently wonky)